iPad intake status

 Desoldering the NAND chips and reading them in an external programmer (the technique called "chip-off") produces encrypted data that cannot be decrypted without the original CPU.
 This is not a limitation of current tools; it is a cryptographic guarantee enforced by the hardware.
 No lab, regardless of equipment or claims, can read raw iPad NAND externally and produce usable files.

-- Dead iPad (No Power)
+- Dead iPad With No Power

 - Liquid Damage

-- Boot Loop / Error 1110 (Storage Full)
+- Boot Loop and Error 1110

-- Cracked Screen with No Display
+- Cracked Screen With No Display

 Deleted Files Cannot Be Recovered from iPads